 - Personal Development: Autry Fellows may work with their supervisor to design a project or goal that allows the Fellow to develop professionally while pursuing an issue or line of work that contributes to MDC’s programs, internal operations, and community.

-Applicants must be U. S. citizens in their final year of undergraduate studies or have graduated within two years from any four-year college or university.
+Applicants must be U. S. citizens who are either in their final year of undergraduate studies or are no more than two years past their graduation date from any four-year college or university.
+Applicants must be able to commit to beginning one full year of work between 6/1 and 8/1.

-- Commitment to equity issues in the South and ready to learn about the unique features of this region.
+- Commitment to equity issues in the South and eagerness to learn about the unique features of this region.

-- Meaningful direct experience with communities that are struggling.
+- Meaningful direct experience with marginalized communities that are struggling.

 - Ability to communicate and work with people of diverse backgrounds and experiences.